i-dipanshu/kubernetes-the-hard-way/README.md

-> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).

-# Kubernetes The Hard Way On VirtualBox
+# Kubernetes The Hard Way - Local Setup

-This tutorial walks you through setting up Kubernetes the hard way on a local machine using VirtualBox.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+> This project draws inspiration and closely follows [kubernetes-the-hard-way](https://github.com/mmumshad/kubernetes-the-hard-way).
+The entire repository has been modified to align with my implementation and understanding of each concept.

-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+The goal of this project is to bootstrap a Kubernetes cluster locally on our machine using Vagrant and VirtualBox.
+It offers an extensive learning experience by taking the long route to ensure understanding of every task required to establish a Kubernetes cluster.

-This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-While the original one uses GCP as the platform to deploy kubernetes,  we use VirtualBox and Vagrant to deploy a cluster on a local machine.
-If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

-> The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

-Please note that with this particular challenge, it is all about the minute detail.
-If you miss one tiny step anywhere along the way, it's going to break!
+The project focuses on minute details; missing even one tiny step along the way can lead to issues.

-Always run the `cert_verify` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
-If `cert_verify` shows anything in red, then you have made an error in a previous step.
-For the master node checks, run the check on `master-1` and on `master-2`
+> Always execute the `cert_verify` script where it's suggested, and ensure that you are on the correct node when performing actions.
+If `cert_verify` displays anything in red, it indicates an error in a previous step.
+For master node checks, run the check on both `master-1` and `master-2`

-## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.

 ## Cluster Details

-Kubernetes The Hard Way guides you through bootstrapping a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.
+This project bootstraps a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.

 * [Kubernetes](https://github.com/kubernetes/kubernetes) 1.24.3
 * [Container Runtime](https://github.com/containerd/containerd) 1.5.9